Uniform convergence of the Fleming-Viot process in a hard killing metastable case: Introduction

 \end{itemize} \end{assu}

 The condition $\min_{D}U=0$ is just a choice of normalisation since the process is unchanged if a constant is added to $U$.
-Under Assumption~\ref{assu1}, neglecting sub-exponential terms, for small $\varepsilon$, the mixing rate of the non-killed process~\eqref{descente} is known to be of order $e^{c_*/\varepsilon}$ (see \cite{HoStKu}) while, according to the theory of Freidlin-Wentzell (see \cite{Freidlin-Wentzell}), the exit time $\tau_{\partial D}$ is of order $e^{U_0/\varepsilon}$.
+Under Assumption~\ref{assu1}, neglecting sub-exponential terms, for small $\varepsilon$, the mixing rate of the non-killed process~\eqref{descente} is known to be of order $e^{c^*/\varepsilon}$ (see \cite{HoStKu}) while, according to the theory of Freidlin-Wentzell (see \cite{Freidlin-Wentzell}), the exit time $\tau_{\partial D}$ is of order $e^{U_0/\varepsilon}$.
 As already mentioned, the condition $U_0>c^*$ thus describes a difference of timescales between the mixing time and the death time.
-More precisely, it is known that for any neighborhood $B_1$ of $\partial D$ and any $a<U_0$, $\sup_{x\in D\setminus B_1}\mathbb P_x(\tau_{\partial D}<e^{a/\varepsilon})$ vanishes with $\varepsilon$.
-We will need an even stronger uniformity in terms of the initial condition.
-For now, let us state it as an assumption:
+More precisely, it is known that for any neighborhood $\mathfrak B_1$ of $\partial D$ and any $a<U_0$, $\sup_{x\in D\setminus \mathfrak B_1}\mathbb P_x(\tau_{\partial D}<e^{a/\varepsilon})$ vanishes with $\varepsilon$.
+In fact, we will need an even stronger uniformity in terms of the initial condition.
+For now, let us state it as an assumption.
+We denote by $\varphi_t$ the flow associated to the deterministic gradient descent